caolanhamilton/GlutenFreeEatsApp/README.md

  - [Andriod mobile](https://appetize.io/app/k3q5agtmjjru5b7y5t34lgla6e?device=pixel4xl&osVersion=12.0&scale=75)
  - [Andriod tablet](https://appetize.io/app/k3q5agtmjjru5b7y5t34lgla6e?device=galaxytabs7&osVersion=12.0&scale=75)

+You can use the following credentials to login in and use user only features: test@tester.com test1234

 Note performance in the web simulator is much slower than when installed on a physical device.